-The Chamber is committed to the success of Loudoun's nonprofit community including efforts to raise awareness about the nonprofit community's role in economic development, entrepreneurship, public safety, and community health, promoting opportunities for the public to provide financial and volunteer support, and ensuring that public-sector funding for nonprofits is commensurate with the growth and needs of the County.
+The Chamber is committed to the success of Loudoun's nonprofit community, including efforts to raise awareness about the nonprofit community's role in economic development, entrepreneurship, public safety, and community health.
+It promotes opportunities for the public to provide financial and volunteer support for Loudoun and works to ensure that public-sector funding for nonprofits is commensurate with the growth and needs of the County.